-ANNs use activation functions (AFs) to perform complex computations in the hidden layers and then transfer the result to the output layer.
-The primary purpose of AFs is to introduce non-linear properties in the neural network.
+ANNs use the Activation Function in soft computing (AFs) to perform complex computations in the hidden layers and then transfer the result to the output layer.
+The primary purpose of AFs or Activation Function in soft computing is to introduce non-linear properties in the neural network.

 They convert the linear input signals of a node into non-linear output signals to facilitate the learning of high order polynomials that go beyond one degree for deep networks.
 A unique aspect of AFs is that they are differentiable – this helps them function during the backpropagation of the neural networks.

 In order to determine whether a neuron should be activated or not, the activation function in neural network calculate a weighted total and then adds bias to it.
 The activation functions’ goal is to make a neuron’s output less linear.

 We know that neurons in neural networks behave according to weight, bias, and their respective activation roles.
 We would adjust the weights and biases of the neurons in a neural network based on the output inaccuracy.
 Back-propagation is the term for this method.
 Activation functions make back-propagation possible since they provide the gradients and errors required to modify the weights and biases.

 Why do we require Non-linear activation functions: An unactivated neural network is essentially a linear regression model.
 The activation function transforms the input in a non-linear way, enabling it to learn and carry out more difficult tasks.
 Here is the activation function in neural network example for you.

 Think we have a neutral net something like this:

 Elements of the diagram :-